-Red vs Blue – most people in cybersecurity agree that the gap between the two sides of the industry remains vast.
+Red Team vs Blue Team– most people in cybersecurity agree that the gap between the two sides of the industry remains vast.
 Red-teams work with potent combinations of creativity, training, research, and industry kudos.
 This is just as well if they are to replicate the kind of attacks seen in the wild.
-The blue-team on the other hand has been left behind – rarely detecting their red-team colleagues until too late, if at all.
+The blue team on the other hand has been left behind – rarely detecting their red team colleagues until too late, if at all.
 This plays out in the real-world too, with average detection times at 200 days after an initial attack takes place.

 Why does the Red Team vs. Blue Team divide exist?

 There are several factors that combine together in creating this damaging imbalance: